kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 1. Export these environment variables:

-- **BUCKET_NAME** is a GCS bucket in the Google Cloud project that is used to store Prow Secrets.
+- **BUCKET_NAME** is a GCS bucket in the Google Cloud project that stores Prow Secrets.
 - **KEYRING_NAME** is the KMS key ring.
 - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.